 - No deposit: Since this is an unsecured card, you don’t have to put your own money down as collateral for your credit line.

 - Payment grace period: If you have trouble sticking to due dates, this card offers a grace period for another chance to pay your balance, unlike many other credit card companies.

 - Potential for credit limit increase: After 12 billing cycles and responsible financial habits, you may be eligible for a credit limit increase.
 In turn, you’ll lower your overall credit utilization, aka the amount of credit you use compared to the maximum credit limit.
-Credit utilization is an important factor that goes into your credit score because if you use less of your available credit, you’re less risky in the eyes of lenders.
+Credit utilization is an important factor that goes into your credit because if you use less of your available credit, you’re less risky in the eyes of lenders.